 #2.
 Rosario and San Bernardo Corals National Park

-Located off of the coast of Cartagena is Corales del Rosario & San Bernardo, the only underwater park in Colombia.
+Located off the coast of Cartagena is Corales del Rosario & San Bernardo, the only underwater park in Colombia.
 A large variety of fish swims near the corals in the warm, blue Caribbean Sea.
 Rosario and San Bernardo Corals National Park is the most visited national park in Colombia, with an average of 300,000 visitors per year!
 While here, take a day tour to the Rosario Islands from Cartagena.
 On this tour, snorkel in the deep blue water, and admire the unobstructed views of the beautiful underwater park.
 After, enjoy the rest of the day relaxing on the island, and indulge in a local meal of fresh fish and coconut rice.
-Learn how to snorkel on a South America Adventure tour.
+Learn more about our tours in Cartagena Colombia.

 #3.
 Iguaque Flora & Fauna Sanctuary

 Located near Boyaca, Colombia, this national park is known for the Iguaque Lagoon.
 The Iguaque Lagoon is a holy site to the indigenous tribe that lived in the region.
 According to their mythology, the lake is where all life originated.
 There is a reason these people created this story – the region is breathtaking.
 It features seven other lagoons that travelers can access through along trails in the park.
 This park is much higher in elevation than the coastal parks and therefore has a cooler climate.
 The terrain is ideal for travelers interested in light hiking, flora and fauna, photography and indigenous cultures.
 Climb the enchanted trails through the mist in this hidden gem!
 Find out more >> Boyaca Colombia Tour, Iguaque National Park

 #4.
 La Macarena National and Ecological Reserve Park